Create a Base OS Image

 Creating a base OS image from DVD ISO files is a one-time process.
 Building a base OS image creates a base vSphere template in your vSphere environment.
 The base OS image is used by Konvoy Image Builder (KIB) to create a VM template to configure Kubernetes nodes by the DKP vSphere provider.

 Create the Base OS Image

-Depending on the cluster-api provider, a packer user configuration will vary.
-For vSphere, a user “builder“ with password “builder“ is required by default by packer.
+SSH_PRIVATE_KEY_FILE environment variables and required by default for packer.
 This user should have administrator privileges.
-It is possible to configure a custom user and password when building the OS image, however, that requires the Konvoy Image Builder (KIB) configuration to be overridden.
+It is possible to configure a custom user and password when building the OS image, however, it requires the Konvoy Image Builder (KIB) configuration to be overridden.

 While creating the base OS image, it is important to take into consideration the following elements:

 Storage configuration: D2iQ recommends customizing disk partitions and not configuring a SWAP partition.

 Network configuration: as KIB must download and install packages, activating the network is required.

 Connect to Red Hat: if using RHEL, registering with Red Hat is required to configure software repositories and install software packages.

 For each cluster you create using this base OS image, ensure you establish the disk size of the root file system based on:

 The minimum DKP storage requirements.